-Are you aware it is treated as a physical crime or a violent physical crime?
+Aggravated Battery is treated as a physical crime or a violent physical crime.

 The State of Georgia (by legislature or court) refers to these crimes as Crimes Against the Person or Crimes Against People.

-Aggravated Battery occurs when a someone maliciously strikes another person and causes the loss of a body part or seriously disfiguring the person that was struck (malicious means that the person hit the other person on purpose and without provocation (or being provoked)).
+Aggravated Battery occurs when someone maliciously strikes another person and causes the loss of a body part or seriously disfigures the person who was struck (malicious means that the person hit the other person on purpose and without provocation or being provoked).

-There are additional situations which can cause this type of charge to be elevated in nature which would make the minimum amount of jail time change or increase other serious aspects of the charge:
+There are additional situations that can cause this type of charge to be elevated in nature, which would make the minimum amount of jail time change or increase other serious aspects of the charge:

 Those particular situations involve:

-- You are charged involving someone who is 65 or older or against a pregnant female increases the minimum amount of mandatory jail time to 5 years;
+- Your charge involves someone who is 65 or older, or against a pregnant female (increases the minimum amount of mandatory jail time to 5 years);

-- You are charged in a public transit vehicle (such as MARTA (Metro Atlanta Rapid Transit Authority), Gwinnett Transit Authority (GTA) or Cobb Transit Authority, (CTA)).
-These vehicles, or transit vehicles, include buses, vans, rail cars or any other form of transportation that receives a subsidy from tax revenues or operated under contracts with the counties or municipalities of the state, increases the minimum amount of mandatory jail time to 5 years;
+- You are charged in a public transit vehicle [such as MARTA (Metro Atlanta Rapid Transit Authority), Gwinnett Transit Authority (GTA) or Cobb Transit Authority, (CTA)].
+These vehicles, or transit vehicles, include buses, vans, rail cars or any other forms of transportation that receive a subsidy from tax revenues or operated under contracts with the counties or municipalities of the state (increases the minimum amount of mandatory jail time to 5 years);

-- You are charged against a public safety officer increases the minimum amount of mandatory jail time to 10 years, there is an exception if the individual is under 17 years of age the minimum jail time shall be 3 years;
+- Your charge is against a public safety officer (increases the minimum amount of mandatory jail time to 10 years, there is an exception if the individual is under 17 years of age the minimum jail time shall be 3 years);

-- You are charged against a correction officer (i.e., Aggravated Battery against a probation officer) increases the minimum amount of mandatory jail time to 5 years;
+- Your charge is against a correction officer (i.e., Aggravated Battery against a probation officer) (increases the minimum amount of mandatory jail time to 5 years).

-Being charged with Aggravated Battery or any criminal offense does not mean that you have to accept guilt, it means that you need help from a experienced attorney to mount a proper defense.
+Being charged with Aggravated Battery does not mean that you have to accept guilt.
+It means that you need help from an experienced Aggravated Battery lawyer to mount a proper defense.